-Vidalia Onion Strings with Horseradish Aioli might just be the world’s most perfect appetizer, these thin rings of sweet Vidalia onions are fried to perfection in minutes!
+Vidalia Onion Strings with Horseradish Aioli might just be the world’s most perfect appetizer, these thin sweet onions rings are fried to perfection in minutes!

 Onion strings are such fun.
 They’re kind of miraculous, actually.
 One lone onion will explode into enough crispy strings to satisfy a hungry foursome.
 Add a few cold beers and you’ve got a party.
 Use a sweet Vidalia onion and make a peppery horseradish sauce to go alongside them, and you’ve got an even better party.